kimlimjustin/xplorer/docs/community/Contributing.md

 -   Start using Xplorer!
 Go through the Tutorial guides.
 Does anything work as expected?
 If not, we're always looking for improvements.
 Let us know by opening an issue.
 -   Look through the [Xplorer issues](https://github.com/kimlimjustin/xplorer/issues).
 If you find an issue you would like to fix, [open a pull request](#first-pull-request).
 Issues tagged as [good first issue](https://github.com/kimlimjustin/xplorer/labels/good%20first%20issue) are a good place to get started.
 -   Help us make the docs better.
 File an issue if you find anything that is confusing, any grammatical error, or can be improved.
--   Take a look at the [GitHub Discussion](https://github.com/kimlimjustin/xplorer/discussions) and give your opinion into a discussion or consider opening a pull request if you see something you want to work on.
+-   Take a look at [GitHub Discussions](https://github.com/kimlimjustin/xplorer/discussions) and give your opinion into a discussion or consider opening a pull request if you see something you want to work on.

 Contributions are very welcome!